• Skip to main content

 • Andrew Beckett

-Andrew Beckett 1 month ago in reply to RFStuff
+Andrew Beckett over 4 years ago in reply to RFStuff

 Yes.
 On Simulation->Options->AMS Simulator, on the Main tab, go to the bottom, and then there's the "Additional Arguments" button.
 On the form that then appears, add an additional xrun argument of -rnm_tech - that should do it.